XRPLF/xrpl-dev-portal/content/tutorial-rippled-setup.md

 The robustness of the Ripple network depends on an interconnected web of validators who each trust a few other validators _not to collude_.
 The more operators with different interests there are who run validators, the more certain each member of the network can be that it continues to run impartially.
 If you or your organization relies on the Ripple peer-to-peer network, it is in your interest to contribute to the consensus process.

-Not all `rippled` servers need to be validators: trusting additional servers from the same operator does not provide additional protection against collusion.
-It could be useful for an organization to run validators in multiple regions in order to provide better redundancy in case of natural disasters and other emergencies.
+Not all `rippled` servers need to be validators: trusting more servers from the same operator does not offer better protection against collusion.
+An organization might run validators in multiple regions for redundancy in case of natural disasters and other emergencies.

 If your organization runs a validating server, you may also run one or more stock servers, to balance the computing load of API access, or as a proxy between your validation server and the outside network.